kourier-server/kourier/README.md

 <br />

 ## Unbeatable TLS Performance
 Kourier uses OpenSSL for TLS encryption.
 Although OpenSSL is battle-tested, it is challenging to integrate it appropriately.
-Almost all users of OpenSSL do the naive approach of employing file descriptor-based BIOs, which notoriously consume vast amounts of memory, besides being slow.
+Almost all users of OpenSSL do the naive approach of employing file descriptor-based BIOs, which notoriously consume vast amounts of memory besides being slow.

 Kourier's implementation excels at TLS performance because it provides custom memory BIOs to OpenSSL to restrict it to TLS computations while keeping all other responsibilities under Kourier's control.